Search TechInfer

 For example:

-• Linear Regression is ideal for predicting numerical values based on linear relationships between variables.
+• Linear Regression is used for numerical prediction with a linear correlation between the variables.

-• Logistic Regression is suitable for binary classification problems, where the goal is to classify data into one of two categories.
+• Problem domain: Logistic Regression is used for binary classification problems, i.e., when we want to classify the data into one of the two categories.

-• Decision Trees and Random Forests are versatile algorithms that can be used for both classification and regression tasks.
+• Decision Trees and Random forest are also used for classification as well as regression problems.

 Training Your First Machine Learning Model

-Training your machine learning model involves feeding it data and allowing it to learn from that data by adjusting its parameters.
-This process is iterative and involves multiple passes over the data, with each pass aimed at minimizing the error or loss function.
+To train your machine learning model, you provide it with data and let it learn by adjusting its parameters based on the input data.
+The process is iterative in nature and makes multiple passes over the data, each pass attempting to minimize the error or loss function.

 Evaluating the Model’s Performance